dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 	for i in /data_tmp/[username]/data/01_dedup/*.dedup.fastq.gz; do ln -s $i .; done

-To run the fist module of `captus` do
+To run the first module of `captus` do

 	cd /data_tmp/[username]/data/03_captus/